jonoyoung/event-booking-system/README.md

 # event-booking-system
 An event booking system from an assignment for University.

+A demo for this can be found at: [At this Heroku site](https://radiant-mountain-63438.herokuapp.com/)

 ## Description
 This project was an assignment, where we were tasked with creating an event booking system.
 It was up to us to decide what frameworks and languages we would use.
 I decided that `Nodejs` would be the most appropriate as the program needed to be fast and with the time frame of the assignment it needed to be easy to setup and create.